 Bone broth made with lamb or goat bones offers a quicker and richer source of collagen, marrow, protein, calcium, and amino acids.
 When it comes to omega-3 to omega-6 ratio, you are in a win-win situation! 😉

-Lamb or goat bones are extremely rich in powerful nutrients which can be available to you quicker than when you boil beef bones.
+Lamb or goat bones are extremely rich in powerful nutrients that can be available to you quicker than when you boil beef bones.

 Mediterranean bone broth advantage #3 – The mighty tryptophan